NORTH AMERICAN SCHOOL

 - Section 3 contains one long text about a topic of general interest.
 The text is generally descriptive, longer and more complex than the texts in Sections 1 and 2.
 The text will be taken from a newspaper, magazine, book or online resource.

 The Writing paper has two tasks which must both be completed.
 In task 1 test takers write at least 150 words in about 20 minutes.
 In task 2 test takers write at least 250 words in about 40 minutes.
 Test takers will be penalized if their answer is too short or does not relate to the topic.
 Answers should be written in full sentences (test takers must not use notes or bullet points).

 - Task 1: test takers describe a graph, table, chart, or diagram in their own words.

 - Task 2: test takers discuss a point of view, argument, or problem.
 Depending on the task, test takers may be required to present a solution to a problem, present and justify an opinion, compare and contrast evidence, opinions, and implications, and evaluate and challenge ideas, evidence, or an argument.

 IELTS General Training

-- Task 2: test takers write an essay about a topic of general interests.
-For example, whether smoking should be banned in public places, whether children’s leisure activities should be educational, how environmental problems can be solved.
+- Task 2: test takers write an essay about a topic of general interest.
+For example, whether smoking should be banned in public places, whether children’s leisure activities should be educational, and how environmental problems can be solved.